SummaryRead the full fact sheet

 - are confined to bed or have limited movement

 - go on a long journey (more than four hours) by plane, car or train

 - are or if you've had a baby in the previous six weeks

 Sometimes DVT can happen for no obvious reason.

 Long distance travel and DVT

-Long distance travel by air, road or rail for longer than 8–10 hours is associated with an increased risk of DVT in susceptible people.
-The following may be helpful to reduce the risk of DVT while undertaking long distance travel:
+Long distance travel by air, road or rail for longer than four hours is associated with an increased risk of DVT in susceptible people.
+To help reduce the risk of DVT while travelling long distances: